jweisber/ptp/README.md

+# Probability Through Paradox

 This is the source (in `bookdown`) for a book in progress.
-The working title is *Probability Through Paradox*, and it does pretty much what it says on the tin: introduces probability by way of the many paradoxes and puzzles that make probability so much fun.
+It does pretty much what the working title says on the tin: introduces probability by way of the many paradoxes and puzzles that make probability so much fun.

 The book's emphasis is philosophical.
 But one of the book's chief aims is to understand the way probability is used across the board, from every day decision making to specialized scientific research.